 In December 1957 the two men met at the White House with Bissell; the President's staff assistant, Brig Gen Andrew Goodpaster; and Maj Gen Bernard Schriever, head of the Air Force's ICBM and WS-117L projects.
 They agreed that the best course of action was to break up the WS-117L project and concentrate on the film recovery approach as a separate "crash" effort.
-President Eisenhower approved this new program, Corona, on 8 February 1958.
-(Hall, 1997, p.
-45)
+President Eisenhower approved this new program, Corona, on 7 February 1958.
+The downing of Powers' U-2 two years later would provide yet another push for urgency in the Corona program.